 This group includes comparison group sites that were matched at the site-level to treatment group sites.
-Each treatment group site.
-See the smerted to five comparison group sites from the same zipcode, but only the sites with sufficient data quality were included in the group.
+Each treatment group sites.
+Each treatment group sites.
+Each sites from the same zipcode, but only the sites with sufficient data quality were included in the group.
 Matching was performed using monthly consumption in the baseline period as detailed in the Methodology section.